Match – Tubi (2025) review – A gross-out Tubi original that goes too far

 The story follows Paola (Humberly González), a young woman who has just come out of a bad relationship and is now looking for love.
 Deciding to try her luck on dating sites, she is relieved when a string of terrible encounters is broken by meeting Henry.
 An eligible bachelor who just so happens to have everything she could possibly want from a partner.
 Agreeing to visit his house to meet up for the first time, she quickly realises something is majorly wrong when Henry isn’t quite what he seems.

 As we mentioned earlier, there is a very real risk factor associated with meeting up with strangers on dating sites.
 The potential for your date to look absolutely nothing like their pictures or to be horribly awkward is one thing.
 But there are so many other things that can go wrong that it almost makes you wonder how horny someone has to be to even go through with it.
-Women, particularly.

-With that being said, it’s a wonder we don’t see this theme in horror a little more often.
-Match really turns things up to 11, though.
-This isn’t merely a date gone wrong, it’s an absolute nightmare of frankly ludicrous proportions.
 In fact, the plot is so utterly farcical that it is a wonder the movie hasn’t earned a “horror comedy” tag.
-It’s almost too stupid to take remotely seriously.
+Even attempting to take it remotely seriously is an enormous uphill struggle.
 This is one of those classic examples of how going in with your expectations incorrectly aligned could leave you feeling seriously short changed.
 This is a b-movie through and through.

 Match does absolutely nothing by halves; it is completely over the top and utterly silly.
 It is also a difficult movie to talk about without spoiling just a little but I can’t exactly sell the reader on it with just its one sentence synopsis, alone.